Moths of North Carolina

 Adult ID Requirements: Identifiable from photos showing hindwings, abdomen, or other specialized views [e.g., frons, palps, antennae, undersides].

-Immatures and Development: Chapman and Lienk (1971) and Gilligan and Epstein (TortAI) summarized the life cycle as follows that is based on northern populations.
+Immatures and Development: Chapman and Lienk (1971) and Gilligan and Epstein (TortAI) summarized the life cycle as follows that is based on northern populations feeding on commercial apples.
 The females typically lay clusters of 100-200 or more yellowish-green eggs on the upper surface of leaves.
-When feeding on apples Chapman and Lienk (1971) reported that the larvae feed on terminal leaf growth and occasionally on fruit, but Marquis et al. (2019) observed them in Missouri feeding upside down on the undersides of oak leaves beneath webbing.
+Chapman and Lienk (1971) reported that the larvae feed on terminal leaf growth and occasionally on fruit, but Marquis et al. (2019) observed them in Missouri feeding upside down on the undersides of oak leaves beneath webbing.
 In northern populations, those of the first generation complete development in June through early August.
 Pupation occurs in the final larval feeding site and the adults emerge in approximately 10 days.
 The third instar larvae of the second generation construct a hibernaculum of silk in a protected site such as the crotch of a small stem or an old leaf scar.
 They overwinter, then resume feeding with the spring warm-up on leaves and young fruits.
 The late instar larvae are approximately 20 mm in length and are entirely green and unmarked with moderately large pinacula and long setae.
-Earlier instars may have a dark lateral mark on each side of the prothoracic shield (Gilligan and Epstein, TortAI).
+The head is light yellowish-green, and earlier instars may have a dark lateral mark on each side of the prothoracic shield (Gilligan and Epstein, TortAI).
 Chapman and Lienk (1971) and MacKay (1962) were unable to find any specific traits that distinguish the larvae from several other Pandemis species, so rearing is needed for proper identification.
+Adults that have been reared in North Carolina were from single larvae that were in leaf folds on Common Pawpaw and Willow Oak.

 Larvae ID Requirements: Identifiable only through rearing to adulthood.